 - The number of bands continues to increase

-- The standards of bands aspire to continues to get lower and lower because they incorrectly think quality is less important than it once was
+- The standards of bands aspire to continue to get lower and lower because they incorrectly think the quality is less important than it once was

 - Existing methods of contacting fans are gradually becoming less effective

 - The audience becomes more and more jaded

 Today there is a blizzard of demanding messages trying to attract the attention of people from the moment they open their eyes at the beginning of the day, to the moment they close them again at the end of the day.

 Until now, the response of bands has been to force more and more of the same type of unwanted, ineffective messages down the throats of anyone within slapping distance.
 Strangely they remain surprised that fan uptake is slower than desired and they resolve to try the same thing, only harder.

 Repeatedly hitting your head off the same spot on the same wall should be sending a message.
 First and foremost it should be sending a message to you, the band.
 “Change what you are doing.”

 Delivering the wrong message is easy.
 It is something bands are remarkably good at, along with delivering a message at the wrong time, in the wrong way.